SIDHARTH20K4/BlockDAG-Event-Management/README.md

 - Interface contracts (`IEventManager.sol`, `IEventContract.sol`) to enforce clear modular boundaries.

 Additional backend and frontend components enable decentralized metadata storage via IPFS and user-friendly interaction through React-based UI.

+### **All contracts and related dApp components are deployed and operated on the BlockDAG Primordial Testnet**, leveraging its EVM compatibility, high throughput, and scalable architecture to provide a fast and efficient decentralized event management experience.

 ## Table of Contents